 Issue: Elder Abuse

-The number of reports of abuse of elderly adults is increasing and these cases are coming to the attention of state courts.
+The numbers of reports of elder abuse is increasing and are being filed in state courts.

 State court leaders support legislation to assist state courts to more effectively address guardianship and elder abuse cases.
 (CCJ and COSCA Resolution 13-A-6) and (CCJ Resolution 14-A-5 and COSCA Resolution 13-M-3)

 Congress incorporated the Elder Justice Act into the health care reform legislation (Public Law 111-148).
 The legislation authorized (1) an Elder Justice Coordinating Council, (2) an Advisory Board on Elder Abuse, Neglect, and Exploitation, (3) dedicated funding for adult protective services, and (4) a national program for criminal history background checks.

 Senator Amy Klobuchar (D-MN) introduced the Court-Appointed Guardian Accountability and Senior Protection Act in the last two Congresses and in the current Congress.
 NCSC was asked to testify at a hearing preceding introduction of the bill in October 2011.
 The bill introduced at that time would have amended the Older Americans Act to establish: (1) demonstration grants available to the Supreme Court of each state to assess the “role, responsibilities, and effectiveness” of courts that hear guardianship proceedings and monitor guardianships; implement changes based on those assessments; and collect data regarding those proceedings and the impact of the changes, (2) a pilot program to “identify efficient, effective, and economical procedures for State courts to conduct background checks on prospective guardians and conservators, ” and (3) grants to state Supreme Courts to “assist in improving conservator monitoring efforts through electronic filing.”
 No specific amount was authorized to support the new grants.